veebch/fob/README.md

 ### Other image

-Scale a Black/White/Red image to a 200 x 200 picture. <TODO:  Insert the url for the chess image generator>
+Scale a Black/White/Red image to a square picture.

+(You can generate a chess puzzle at the delightful [Yet Another Chess Puzzle Database](https://www.yacpdb.org/)

 ## Image upload